ansible/instruqt/tracks/devops-controller/01-env-overview/assignment.md

 ![ACMECorp JTs ](../assets/img//controller_jt_list.png)

-* Click on the `DevOps Workflow` job template and then click on the `Visualizer` button on the top.
+* Select the `DevOps Workflow` job template by clicking on the checknbpox next to it
+* Click on the `Visualizer` button located at the right-hand side of the `DevOps Workflow` job template.

 ![DevOps Workflow button](../assets/img/controller_devops_visualizer.png)